ashishcyn/project-search-api-updated/README.md

 Test case results will be availbe in surefire-reports under target directory

 ### Continuous Integration with Git
-Workflow build file is configured for Continuous Integration with GitHub.
+Workflow build script is configured for Continuous Integration with GitHub.
 It runs the tests and build a docker image and publish to dockerub for every pull request or commit to master branch.

+Workflow release is also configured.
+So whenever we release a new version,script runs the tests and build a docker image with the given version and publish to dockerub and update the latest version.